r-elopre/Titanic-Logistic-Regression-Model/README.md

 8. **Visualize Confusion Matrix**: Creates a heatmap using Seaborn, saved as `confusion_matrix.png`.
 9. **Save Predictions**: Saves test predictions with `PassengerId` to `titanic_logreg_predictions.csv`.
 10. **Summary**: Prints a summary of the process and outcomes.

-A secondary script (`plot_predictions_distribution.py`) generates a bar chart of the predicted `Survived` distribution:
-1. Loads `titanic_logreg_predictions.csv`.
-2. Calculates the count of each predicted outcome (0 or 1).
-3. Creates a bar chart using Seaborn, saved as `predictions_distribution.png`.

 ## Results
 The model was trained and evaluated, producing the following results: